Working out with friends will benefit every aspect of your exercise regime.

 You are far more likely to improve your technique when you exercise alongside someone else; not only will you learn from one another’s mistakes, you’ll also be able to see someone mirroring your movement.
 This focuses the mind and encourages you to concentrate on your own accuracy.

-Furthermore, decided to exercise with a friend means you’re more likely to plan your workout in advance.
+Furthermore, deciding to exercise with a friend means you’re more likely to plan your workout in advance.
 This will make it more fruitful as you work together to build in appropriate warm-ups, cool-downs, and variety.

 Exercising with a friend will keep you healthy in multiple respects.